OSGeo/gdal/doc/source/programs/gdal_viewshed.rst

   height for target to be visible from the DEM surface or ground level respectively.
   Flags -tz, -iv and -vv will be ignored.

-  (CUM)ulative mode will create an eight bit raster the same size as the input raster where each cell represents the relative observability from a grid of observer points.
+  Cumulative (ACCUM) mode will create an eight bit raster the same size as the input raster where each cell represents the relative observability from a grid of observer points.
   See the -os option.